SkoolNotes/Taproot/2020BIO101/KBhBIO101ViralGeneticModulationMutation.md

 # Viral Genetic Mutations

-## Genetic SHift
+## Genetic Shift
 Whole segments of genome exchange abruptly as two flu viruses infect the same cell to create a new strand.
+This usually occurs due an error in a polymerase-driven process.

 ## Genetic Drift
 Single/groups of nucleotides flip slowly over time due to mistakes in [[KBhBIO101RNAReplication]].
+Viruses recombinate without or genome segment reassortment.
+Think! the flu

 The former is an environment-dependent process, where the latter is able to be modeled as it is due to transcription mistake.